jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 #### Using a NETCONF <span style="color:#B73650; background-color:#F8F2F4;">edit-config</span> RPC to modify device configuration

-Inspecting the configuration is a good start, but we want to actually change the configuration - making our mark, as it were.
+Inspecting the configuration is a good start, but we want to actually change the configuration - making our mark.

 First, click on the YANG Tree drop down and select **“Clear Values and Operation”**.